Greta Hodgkinson: Courage, Talent, Grace and Hard Work

 with the company, who announced earlier this fall that the forthcoming season would be Greta’s last, softening the blow to her legion of fans by promising plenty of opportunity to see her in her final season.
 In addition to a reprisal of her Giselle

-, a role she has made uniquely her own through a blend of grace and artistry, Greta will appear in both The Nutcracker
+, a role she has made uniquely her own through a blend of grace and artistry, Greta has also appeared in both The Nutcracker

 and Petite Mort